 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-- A Master's degree in bacteriology, biochemistry, biostatistics, environmental science, health physics, industrial hygiene, physiology, public health or toxicology may be substituted for one (1) additional year of the General Experience.
+2. A Master's degree in health education, hospital administration, public administration or public health may be substituted for one (1) additional year of the General Experience.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER